About Texas Children's Hospital

 To join our community of 13,000 dedicated team members, visit www.texaschildrenspeople.org

 You can also learn more about our amazing culture at www.infinitepassion.org

-- Coordinates or facilitates coordination of the implementation of cost-effective learning interventions/modules as measured by the cost of programs developed and implemented
+- Coordinates or facilitates coordination of the implementation of cost-effective learning interventions/modules

 - Ensures and participates in ongoing communication with other health care team members in order to enhance patient/member-centered care and facilitate operations

 - Develops curriculums based on the learning needs of staff